zurukumo/chrome-extension-regexp-url-blocker/README.md

 Our Chrome extension collects and stores the following information:

 - **URL RegExps:** The extension records URL RegExps that you inputted.
 This information is stored locally on your device and is not transmitted to any external servers.
-- **Working Status:** The extension records working status that you inputted.
-This information is stored locally on your device and is not transmitted to any external servers.

 ## Usage Data

 We do not collect any other usage data or analytics regarding your use of the extension.
-Your interactions with the extension, apart from URL RegExps and working status, are not monitored, recorded, or shared.
+Your interactions with the extension, apart from URL RegExps, are not monitored, recorded, or shared.

 ## Permissions